AdobeDocs/analytics-platform.en/help/privacy/audit-log.md

 When the feature is enabled for your organization, audit logs are automatically collected as activity occurs.
 You do not need to manually enable log collection.

-In order to view and export audit logs, you must have been granted the **[!UICONTROL View User Activity Log]** access control permission??? in Adobe Console.
+In order to view and export audit logs, you must have been granted the **[!UICONTROL Audit Logs Access]** access control permission in Adobe Console.
 To learn how to manage individual permissions for CJA features, please refer to the [access control documentation](/help/getting-started/cja-access-control.md).

 ## View audit logs in the UI